 Skittles’ use of absurdity and humor plays into their iconic commercials.
 In one 2022 ad, the company pokes fun at targeted ads.

 While two people watch a youtube video, they comment that their ads are so targeted that it feels as if Skittles is listening in on their conversation.
 Then, a man with a boom mike drops through the floor.

 Skittles expertly keeps the same tone across media, showing their brand’s commitment to their voice.

 Brand Voice Template

-Looking to make one of these for your own brand?
-Click here for the blank Google Sheet template so you can copy-and-paste your own brand voice characteristics, fill out the remaining cells, and send along to your team.
-(It's important to note, you'll be prompted to make a Google Drive copy of the template, which isn't possible without a Google account.)
+Looking to make a template for your own brand voice?
+HubSpot is here to help!
+You can fill out this blank Google Sheet template with your own brand voice characteristics.
+Then, fill out the remaining cells, and send them along to your team.

 And there you have it!
-You're well on your way towards building a strong, compelling brand voice for your own business.
+You're well on your way toward building a strong, compelling brand voice for your own business.

 Logo, color palette, and font are all important aspects of branding.
 But beyond that, a good brand starts with good content.
 And good content can’t exist without a strong voice.